 Grading Policy for VO+PS "Computational Geometry"

-- VO "Computational Geometry" will be graded on the basis of oral exams that
+- VO "Computational Geometry" will be graded on the basis

-cover the material taught in class.
+that place in my office and that cover the material taught in class.

 - PS "Computational Geometry" will be graded as follows:

 - Unless announced explicitly otherwise, after each VO lecture (on Fridays)

 with new assignments no later than on the subsequent Monday.

 - All assigments (given so far) will be available as one